sinsoio1/sinso-docs/docs/Install/quickPledgeGuide.md

 ![Coinlist ](../img/guide/gu15.jpg)

-Click “Cashout”
+Click "Cashout"

 ![Coinlist ](../img/guide/gu16.jpg)

-After confirming the amount, click “Confirm” on both the website as well as on your wallet and wait for the signing page on your wallet
+After confirming the amount, click "Confirm" on both the website as well as on your wallet and wait for the signing page on your wallet

 ![Coinlist ](../img/guide/gu17.jpg)